maxpat78/w32lex/README.md

 - all other characters are simply copied

-`split` accepts an optional argument `mode` to set the compatibility level: with mode=0 (default), it behaves link mslex parser; if mode&1, first argument is parsed in a simplified way (i.e. argument is everything up to the first space if unquoted, or the second quote otherwise); if mode&2, emulate parse_cmdline from 2005 onward (a `""` inside a quoted block emit a literal quote _without_ ending
+`split` accepts an optional argument `mode` to set the compatibility level: with mode=0 (default), it behaves like mslex parser; if mode&1, first argument is parsed in a simplified way (i.e. argument is everything up to the first space if unquoted, or the second quote otherwise); if mode&2, emulate parse_cmdline from 2005 onward (a `""` inside a quoted block emit a literal quote _without_ ending